cast-org/figuration/site/4.0/widgets/accordion.md

 ### Via JavaScript

-Call the accordion via JavaScript:
+Activates an element as an accordion listener.

 {% capture highlight %}
 $('#myAccordion').CFW_Accordion();